-Common Questions on Moving to Australia as a UK Junior Doctor
+Common Questions on Moving to Australia as a UK Junior Doctor in 2023

 Moving to another country is always a big decision, especially to Australia since it is so far away from home.
 Such a move may not be for everyone, but it always helps to know everything you can before you move so you can make a well-informed decision.

 We break this topic down in detail in our article 'To Aus or not to Aus?', which weighs the benefits against the downsides and gives you a framework for evaluating whether it might be a good fit for you.
 If you haven't seen that... we'd recommend reading that one first.

 If you still have questions, in this article will answer the most commonly asked questions from doctors who are weighing up whether a move Down Under is right for them and busting some myths along the way too!

 Generally, the weather is one of the main benefits of living in Australia, especially when compared to the UK!
 Australia gets significantly more sunshine than the UK, with a much shorter Winter.
 Thanks to this weather, most people enjoy an outdoor lifestyle which makes it much easier to be fit and active year-round.

 🇦🇺 Fun-Fact 🇦🇺 Brisbane gets 3,000 hours of sunshine a year vs only 1,659 in London.
 That’s nearly double!
 Melbourne gets 2,400 hours and Sydney gets 2,6000.